USDA Texas Hay 11/09 09:20

 Weekly Texas Hay Report

-Compared to last report: Most hay classes traded steady to firm as
+Compared to last report: All hay classes traded mostly steady.

-The Texas Department of Agriculture has Hay and Grazing Hot Line set
+The Texas Department of Agriculture has Hay and Grazing phone set

 up for Buyers and sellers looking for hay or grazing; the number is 1-

 Alfalfa: Large Squares: Delivered: Premium to Supreme 275.00-320.00;

 Small bales: FOB: 264.00, 8.00-per bale